Sign up for our live training for R series applicants on October 25th. Library members can register here. Not a member yet? Purchase access here.

 In 1995, I received a PhD in Biomedical Sciences from the Mt.
 Sinai School of Medicine.
 My dissertation work was published as a two-author paper in the Journal of Neuroscience (pdf).
 I went on to pursue post-doctoral research at NINDS.

-• contributed to Senate Appropriations Testimony and Budget Justifications to Congress, which greatly informs her approach to NIH grantwriting.
+• contributed to Senate Appropriations Testimony and Budget Justifications to Congress, which greatly informs the team’s approach to NIH grantwriting.

 • wrote press releases, fact sheets, backgrounders, PSAs, and policy articles.